aaronzr/2022-Chia1/README.md

  ## Project Overview

  We are reimagining a sustainable future of cryptocurrency and blockchain technology.
 We plan to build a DeFi product on top of Chia that leverages Chia's energy and time efficient consensus mechansism.

+ Please access the public facing version of the website at [here](https://jennhe.github.io/oval/)

 [Project theme](https://github.com/cs210/2022-Chia1/blob/main/ProjectTheme-Crypto-Chia.pdf)